stas-pavlov/azure-batch-glx-rendering/README.md

-# Move GLX rendering from container on new level running its in Azure Batch
+# Move GLX rendering from containers on new level running its in Azure Batch

 ## Intro
 Here https://github.com/stas-pavlov/azureglxrendering we've created Ububntu VM wich can run NVIDIA containers to render OpenGL on host X server.
 But normally you would like to automate VMs and rendering task management to optimize costs and minimize manual work.
 Good news, that there is a good solution for those task in Azure -- Azure Batch https://azure.microsoft.com/en-us/services/batch/.